 - The cost

 Total all your charges, making sure to apply any discounts you’ve offered.
-Add VAT at the end, if you’re VAT registered.
+Add sales tax at the end.

 - The customer reference